 - Material: wood (oak, beech etc.), metal etc.

 - Special features: Compartment for pens, drawers, etc.

 Since I live minimalist and think, I have also decided to build a minimalist standing desk.
 The standing desk should basically be made of wood and have dimensions of L110 x W35 x H111 cm.
 The height is of course very important.
-You should be able to work straight-standing and comfortably.
-Test out a bit beforehand at what height this is the case and include it in your sketch.
-Now you need material, as sustainable as possible, of course.
+You should be able to work on it standing up straight and comfortably.

 2. material for the standing desk